By: Richard Crowder

 Anchoring in a secluded bay or a popular anchoring spot with family and friends for a day of fishing, swimming, or relaxing can be one of the most rewarding and enjoyable aspects of boating.
 Anchoring overnight can be that much more enjoyable and forever memorable.
 These tips are offered to help make your anchoring more stress-free, pleasing, and rewarding.

 Every boat, whether powered or not and whether required to by law or not, should carry at least one anchor aboard.
+There are important things to consider about how to choose an anchor.
 Anchors are rated by weight relative to boat length.
 A general rule of thumb is about one pound of anchor for every 1½ to 2 feet of length.
 Larger boats doing serious overnight anchoring and in potentially adverse weather conditions may want an anchor of one pound per foot of boat length.

 A light-weight navy-style or folding grapnel-style anchor is great for smaller, lighter boats from ten to eighteen feet.
 Larger runabouts and cruisers needing digging-style anchors for greater holding capabilities can choose from Danforth, CQR, and Bruce plow-style anchors among others.